A-Rafay32/A-Rafay32/README.md

 ### Hi, I am Abdul Rafay

-A Flutter developer practising cross platform mobile app deveopment who is commited to clean code ,elegants UIs and problem solving
+A Flutter developer practising cross platform mobile app development who is committed to clean code ,elegants UIs and problem solving

 Let's connect and discuss how I can help bring your mobile app vision to life!